One Way or Another (film)

+Gómez completed filming with leading actors Mario Balmaseda and Yolanda Cuellar just before her death in June 1974 during the film's post-production.
+Final work was initially credited to Tomás Gutiérrez Alea and Julio García-Espinosa before its posthumous release in 1977.
+Later, in 2021, however, editor Iván Arocha said he and cinematographer Luis García concluded the film following her initial plan.

 It was digitally restored by Arsenal Filminstitut in 2021.

 Plot

-Yolanda, a female teacher, cannot find the best methods to teach the marginalized children of the slums because of their different origins.
+Yolanda, a female teacher, cannot find the best methods to teach the marginalized children of the Havana slums because of their different origins.
 Mario, a worker in a bus factory and a typical macho man, is confronted by Yolanda's instinct for emancipation.
 The two nonetheless become lovers.
 Their relationship portrays the idea that racism, sexism, and class-based prejudices must be demolished in order to succeed.